Benefits

 Apply for PD U1

-If you apply for a PD U1 Certificate yourself, NAV will need documentation of how much you have worked.
+If you apply for a PD U1 Certificate yourself, Nav will need documentation of how much you have worked.

 In your application, you must include